Get started today.

 At Basement Systems, our dealers have waterproofed hundreds of thousands of basements across Canada and the United States, and we have a warranted solution that can help you!

-Each of our locally owned and operated dealers provides free basement waterproofing quotes to homeowners within their service area.
-Our free quotes include a professional inspection and consultation, a customized written cost quote, and a complimentary copy of our full-color waterproofing book.
+Each of our locally owned and operated dealers provides free basement waterproofing estimates to homeowners within their service area.
+Our free estimates include a professional inspection and consultation, a customized written cost estimate, and a complimentary copy of our full-color waterproofing book.

-To schedule your free basement waterproofing quote, contact us by phone or e-mail today!
+To schedule your free basement waterproofing estimate, contact us by phone or e-mail today!

 Our innovative and forward-thinking approach to designing products has solved wet basement problems that the basement waterproofing and crawl space industry has faced for decades, and our patented sump pump systems are the smartest and most reliable.
 Plus we listen to our customers and respond accordingly!
 Basement Systems Inc. has been awarded 24 Patents and 19 Innovation Prizes on waterproofing products we use every day, including a battery back up sump pump system.
 This approach ensures the best waterproofing systems and solutions available.